 Innovating by Using Customer Feedback in R&D

 Integrating customer knowledge in the research and development phase is a way of refining products both before and after launch.
-The information collected on various channels can be easily filtered and integrated in R&D. Thus, the customer transcends the buyer role and is actually transformed into a focus group member who could come up with the next breakthrough.
+The information collected on various channels can be easily filtered and integrated into R&D. Thus, the customer transcends the buyer role and is actually transformed into a focus group member who could come up with the next breakthrough.

 Being responsive to customer feedback also brings companies closer to their target audience.
-A few of the possible consequence of this fact are customer retention, stronger brand loyalty and better engagement.
+A few of the possible consequence of this fact are customer retention, stronger brand loyalty, and better engagement.
 Considering how difficult and costly it is nowadays to retain buyers, these benefits are not to be neglected.

 In turn, customers become participants in the R&D process.
 As a consequence, the resulting product or service matches their needs more closely.
 If until now product manufacturers and service providers could have a unilateral vision, today’s highly-competitive market no longer allows that.

 LEGO Ideas is quite possibly one of the best examples of how customer insight can be used for development.
 On this mini-site, enthusiasts can easily submit their own designs.
 The projects gathering more than 10,000 votes from the community undergo LEGO review and are turned into new sets if the review is favorable.

 As the world’s largest mail and logistics services provider, DHL has to innovate permanently, in order to stay ahead.
 Workshops taking place both in Germany and Singapore are among the paths taken.